 10 minutes Reading time

 We produce market performance reports which highlight and analyse the top sites in the digital sector.
-This is our latest Women’s Clothing E-commerce report.
+This is our latest Women’s Fashion E-commerce report.

 Brands in this sector can use the women’s clothing industry statistics report to see where they rank against competitors, where they perform well and where they could improve.
 Each metric is analysed separately, so those on top in one area may not be doing so well across the board.

 When understanding the womenswear market share, we look at technical aspects such as SEO visibility, link quality and average links gained as well as social performance.
 In this sector, using your social channels properly is one of the biggest aspects that could influence the success of your brand, so seeing who’s doing well and what they’re doing could give you a boost in next year’s performance.

 If you can’t see your name in our list of featured brands, get in touch and we’ll send across the data that includes your company.
 Our data comes from the whole sector, but we can’t include everyone in our finished report.
 Speak to us today for more information about how we measure our data or download the report.

 The data presented in our reports is packed full of insights, but we also delve deeper into the market to see where the best content, social campaigns and links are being shown.
 The following post highlights our findings alongside the report data, so it’s best to have the full report to hand while reading it.